 Assuming Serge Ibaka opts in on his $9.7 million player option and Leonard opts out but stays with the Clippers and makes somewhere north of $39 million in his first season of a new contract, L.A.’s payroll for 2021-22 will be around $148 million, according to Spotrac, or approximately $12 million over the league’s luxury-tax threshold.

-Because the Clippers have full Bird Rights to Jackson, they can sign him for a hefty amount regardless of the fact that they are already over the salary cap.
+Because the Clippers have early Bird Rights to Jackson, they can sign him for a hefty amount regardless of the fact that they are already over the salary cap.

 Signing Dinwiddie, however, because they are over the salary cap, would require getting Dinwiddie and Brooklyn to agree to a sign-and-trade deal.
 But by doing a sign-and-trade, the Clippers would make themselves “hard-capped” for the 2021-22 league year, meaning that they would be disallowed from exceeding the league’s “tax apron” of approximately $143 million at any point.
 (Acquiring a player via sign-and-trade is one of three ways to bring about the hard cap.)

 In other words, getting Dinwiddie or anyone else via sign-and-trade would require the Clippers to be under the $143 million tax apron before the deal is finalized.
 This is where trading Beverley would give them some wiggle room.

 If the Clippers signed Jackson and then were able to trade Beverley and his $14.3 million to a cap-eligible team, say the Knicks, for just a second-round pick in return, the Clippers would then be under the tax apron and therefore able to pursue a sign-and-trade with Dinwiddie or someone like San Antonio’s DeMar DeRozan.